DvdRivas/DrChatPatin/README.md

 ## API

-DrChatPatin includes a dedicated API layer that serves as the bridge between the ICP Canisters and the external AI diagnostic engine.
+DrChatPatin includes a dedicated API layer that serves as the bridge between the ICP canisters and the external AI diagnostic engine.
 This module is responsible for forwarding user queries, receiving model responses, and returning structured data to the frontend for rendering.

 ### Responsibilities

 - Receive conversation context
 - Extract information from RAG (if enabled)
-- Process model reponse (local or third party API uses)
+- Process model responses from either a local model or a third-party API
 - Parse and return AI-generated responses to the frontend

 ### Configuration